BernardQuatermass/exim-wiki/ExiscanBugBlocking.md

-Several old and new email clients have a bugs.
-To block messages with bugs, put in your acl\_check\_mime:
+Several old and new email clients have bugs.
+To block messages which trigger those bugs, put in your `acl_check_mime`:

     # Bounday Space Gap
     drop   condition      = ${if match{$mime_boundary}{^( |\t)}{yes}{no}}